 - Salt to taste

 Chop the onion and tomatoes into little pieces and cut the chicken into bite-sized chunks.

 In a wok, bring the oil to heat over a high flame.
 When it starts sizzling, throw in the chopped onion and stir on a high heat for two minutes until it turns soft and golden brown.

 In the meantime, powder the whole cumin, coriander and chilli in a small coffee grinder to make your own curry powder.
-Or just use a ready curry powder.
+Or just use half tablespoons of ready powders instead.

 Now add in the ginger and garlic paste and stir for another minute.
-Then mix in the curry powder and fry for a minute quickly adding the chopped tomatoes before they start sticking to the bottom of the wok.
+Then mix in the spice powders and fry for a minute quickly adding the chopped tomatoes before they start sticking to the bottom of the wok.